mixlr/mixlr.github.io/jobs/index.md

 With thousands of paying customers, we are growing fast.
 And our large and active community provides instant feedback on the changes we make - something in which we revel.
 Working on Mixlr is fast, fun, exhilarating and unrelenting.

-Right now, we’re hiring for a number of roles - technical, product, sales and community support.
+Right now, we’re hiring for a number of roles - technical, product and  marketing.
 We are a small, friendly and positive team which delights in exceeding expectations and learning, and having fun, together.
 Together we can build something great.

 ---

 #### We would like to meet...

 ##### Engineering

-No opportunities in Engineering at this time.
+QT / C++ Developer
+Ruby Developer (frontend)
+Ruby Developer (backend)

-##### Product & Community
+##### Product & Marketing

-No opportunities in Product & Community at this time.

-(Last updated: October 2016)
+Product Manager
+Marketing Manager

 ---